 A mostly-autobiographical piece involving cultural tensions, trouble fitting in, and using one’s imagination to escape.

 A story about childhood and adolescent gender expectations told from mirrored perspectives.
-A preview of a work in progress.
+A prequel to Coffee: A Misunderstanding.

 A story about a woman giving a talk at a tech conference, set in a dystopian near-future where augmented reality is everywhere.
 There are two endings, neither of them particularly happy.

 Dominique Pamplemousse in “It’s All Over Once the Fat Lady Sings!”

 A web-based Interactive Fiction Competition game in which you are the director of a play destined for abject failure, who must deal with sexism, privilege, and finishing one run-through of the dress rehearsal without anything horrible happening.
 It won third place overall, and second in the Miss Congeniality Contest.
 More recently, it also snagged the XYZZY award for Best Story.
 To read some reviews of the game, visit its IFWiki page.

 Life Flashes By